risk-first/website/menagerie/Complexity-Risk.md

 ![For Review](images/state/for-review.png)

-[Complexity Risk](Complexity-Risk) are the risks to your project due to its underlying "complexity".
-Over the next few sections, we'll break down exactly what we mean by complexity, looking at [Dependency Risk](Dependency-Risk) and [Boundary Risk](Boundary-Risk) as two particular sub-types of [Complexity Risk](Complexity-Risk).
+[Complexity Risk](Complexity-Risk) are the risks to your project due to its underlying "complexity". <!-- tweet-end -->  Over the next few sections, we'll break down exactly what we mean by complexity, looking at [Dependency Risk](Dependency-Risk) and [Boundary Risk](Boundary-Risk) as two particular sub-types of [Complexity Risk](Complexity-Risk).

 ## Codebase Risk